The connectivity at infinity of a manifold and $L^{q,p}$-Sobolev inequalities: Abstract

 \section{Abstract}

-This note aims to prove that a complete manifold supporting a general $L^{q,p}$-Sobolev inequality is connected at infinity provided the negative part of its Ricci tensor is small (in a suitable spectral sense).
-In the route, we deduce potential theoretic and volume properties of the ends of a manifold enjoying the $L^{q,p}$-Sobolev inequality.
-Our results are related to previous work by I. Holopainen, \cite{Ho-Revista}, and S.W.
-Kim, and Y.H.
-Lee, \cite{Kim-Kor}.
+The purpose of this paper is to give a self-contained proof that a complete manifold with more than one end never supports an $L^{q,p}$-Sobolev inequality ($2 \leq p$, $q\leq p^{*}$), provided the negative part of its Ricci tensor is small (in a suitable spectral sense).
+In the route, we discuss potential theoretic properties of the ends of a manifold enjoying an $L^{q,p}$-Sobolev inequality. \\ Keywords: Ends of manifolds, Sobolev inequalities, Ricci curvature, $L_{q,p}$-cohomology. \\ 2010 AMS Mathematics Subject Classification: 53C21, 31C12